Blackbear Bosin: Later art career

 In 1970, Bosin exhibited at the All-Indian Show, at the Kennedy Center, in New York City.

 In the early months of 1971, Bosin held a show at the Wichita Art Association and was commissioned by the Farm Credit Bank of Wichita to paint a large-scale mural, From Whence All Life, with its signature central figure of the Great Spirit.

 Months later in September, Bosin had to undergo open heart surgery, which severely set back the progress of the mural.
 His recovery was lengthy, and he suffered loss of sight in both eyes that left wide, horizontal fields of darkness across his vision.
 The quality of Bosin's painting did not decline because of his vision loss, but it did make the work more difficult for him.
 To complete the mural on time, his wife and office staff helped paint the basic areas of the work while he filled in the details.
 The mural was unveiled in 1972.

 Bosin was commissioned to create ten designs for a series of fifty sterling silver medals produced by the Franklin Mint for The Medallic History of the American Indian in 1975.
-The double-sided coins recorded historical events ranging from prehistoric migration from Asia to North America to the completion of the transcontinental railroad, featuring the “traditional view” of the event on one side and the “Indian interpretation” on the other.
+The double-sided coins recorded historical events ranging from prehistoric migration from Asia to North America to the completion of the transcontinental railroad, featuring the "traditional view" of the event on one side and the "Indian interpretation" on the other.

 In 1976, Bosin was honored at the American Indian National Achievement Awards in the Traditional Indian Painting category.
 He was also included in Songs from the Earth, an important exhibition of Indigenous art, and appointed to the Kansas Arts Commission Board.

 The state of Kansas awarded Bosin the Distinguished Service Award in 1977.
-He was later appointed as Governor's Artist by Robert F. Bennett, Kansas's governor at the time.
+He was later appointed as Governor's Artist by Robert Frederick Bennett, Kansas's governor at the time.

 Bosin began restricting the showing of his work in 1978, but he did show in the Oklahoma Museum of Art and the New Britain Museum of American Art during that year.
 Due to the toll his loss of vision took on his ability to paint quickly, Bosin had to give up gouache in favor of acrylics.
 While the acrylics dried less quickly than gouache, they did not have the same layered effect as Bosin's earlier works.
 He produced his final painting, Reflections of Rainy Mountains, using acrylics.